CassJBeckford/MemoryMatch/README.md

 #### Typography

-  -   The main fonts on this site are .
+  - The main fonts on this site are Oswald for regular text (with a fallback of sans-serif) and Fugaz for titles.

 ### Wireframes